 Example 2: Exported Company Profile

-ISVWorld aims to cover every company that develops and commercializes standard software products and software-IP.
-However, as all our data is compter-generated rather than manually curated, coverage of a Software Vendor (ISV) starts only when sufficient information about a company is available online.
+ISVWorld aims to cover every company that develops and commercializes standard software products and software IP.
+However, as almost all our data is computer-generated rather than manually curated, coverage of a Software Vendor (ISV or SaaS company) starts only when sufficient information about a company is available online.

 Below are a few examples of what companies are included in ISVWorld and why: